-The Medical Health Officer (MHO) or designate is responsible for declaring an outbreak of respiratory infection within a healthcare facility, determining the duration of outbreak control measures and declaring the outbreak over.
-Regulation
+The Medical Health Officer (MHO) or designate is responsible for declaring an outbreak of respiratory infection within a health care facility, determining the duration of outbreak control measures and declaring the outbreak over.
+Policy

-The length of time from the onset of symptoms of the last case until outbreak control measures can be lifted may vary and is dependent on a number of factors, including whether the last case was a patient or staff, the adequacy of ongoing surveillance for new cases at the outbreak facility, and the epidemic curve of the outbreak.
+The length of time from the onset of symptoms of the last case until outbreak control measures can be lifted may vary and is dependent on a number of factors, including the incubation period of the causative agent, whether the last case was a patient or staff, the adequacy of ongoing surveillance for new cases at the outbreak facility, and the epidemic curve of the outbreak.
 Prior to lifting outbreak control measures, the facility will not have experienced any new cases of infection (patients or staff) that meet the case definition for the period of time as defined by the MHO.

-In an influenza outbreak the MHO will typically suspend influenza outbreak control measures if no new cases have occurred within eight days from the onset of symptoms in the last patient/resident case or four days after the last staff case.
+In an influenza outbreak the MHO will typically suspend influenza outbreak control measures if no new cases have occurred within six to eight days from the onset of symptoms in the last patient/resident case or four days after the last staff case.
 The lifting of outbreak control measures sooner (or later) than eight days is at the discretion of the MHO or designate.